MarcoMinozzo/Motorsport_Data_Science/cambagem_HB20.md

 ​
  ⋅h
 ​
+  é a transferência de carga lateral;
+ℎ
+h é a altura do centro de gravidade;
+𝑤
+w é a largura entre as rodas.
 4. Cálculo da Aceleração Lateral Máxima
-A aceleração lateral máxima pode ser encontrada ao equilibrar a soma das forças laterais das quatro rodas com a força centrípeta necessária:
+A aceleração lateral máxima é a soma das forças laterais das quatro rodas:

 𝑚
 ⋅